SUSE/scf/README.md

   git submodule update --init --recursive
   ```

-  __Important:__ Ensure you do not have uncommited changes in any submodules.
+  __Important:__ Ensure you do not have uncommitted changes in any submodules.

 4. Bring the VM online and `ssh` into it: